Perga

 Composition

 Both pollen and Perga are highly nutritious and contain many substances essential for the body.
 Compared to pollen, Perga is higher in carbohydrates and lactic acid, but lower in proteins and fats.
-Perga also contains significantly more mineral salts, vitamins and organic acids.
+Perga also contains significantly more mineral salts, vitamins, and organic acids.

 Source: Wikipedia

-Where to buy: Suira 80g
+Where to buy Perga: Perga 80g